 Aabaakwad is an Indigenous-led conversation on Indigenous art by those who create, curate and write about it.
 This year gathers artists from over 24 First Nations and 12 countries.

-aabaakwad 2020 NIRIN is a collaboration between aabaakwad founder Wanda Nanibush, an Anishinaabe curator of Indigenous Art at the AGO (Art Gallery of Ontario) and Wiradjuri artist/scholar Brook Andrew artist and artistic director of NIRIN, 22nd Biennale of Sydney 2020.
+Aabaakwad 2020 NIRIN is a collaboration between Aabaakwad founder Wanda Nanibush, an Anishinaabe curator of Indigenous Art at the Art Gallery of Ontario and Wiradjuri artist/scholar Brook Andrew artist and artistic director of NIRIN, 22nd Biennale of Sydney 2020.

-This year we are adding a day of live performance art works through the Biennial and an expanded music program.
+This year we are adding a day of live performance art works through the Biennale and an expanded music program.